 After a Windows 10 upgrade, FREEDOME prompts an IPv6 error message

-After you upgrade to Windows 10 from Windows 7, Windows 8 or Windows 8.1, FREEDOME may display a "VPN initialization error" message and asks to check if IPv6 is enabled in the operating system.
+After you upgrade to Windows 10 from Windows 7, Windows 8 or Windows 8.1, FREEDOME VPN may display a "VPN initialization error" message and asks to check whether IPv6 is enabled in the operating system:

-Your encrypted VPN connection cannot be created because of issues with network configuration.
+Your encrypted VPN connection cannot be created because of issues in the network configuration.

-- Go to the Start menu, and go to Settings > Network & Internet > Ethernet.
-Click Change adapter settings.
+- Go to Start > Settings > Network & Internet > Ethernet, and click on Change adapter options.

-- In the list that appears, make sure Internet Protocol Version 6 (TCP/IPv6) is selected (checked).
+- In the Networking tab, make sure Internet Protocol Version 6 (TCP/IPv6) is checked.

-- If IPv6 is already selected, close the network adapter windows and return to the Network Connections window.
+- If IPv6 is already checked, close the network adapter windows and return to the Network Connections window:

 - Right-click the Freedome TAP driver, and select Rename from the context menu.
 Enter your administrator credentials if prompted, and rename the existing Freedome TAP driver to something else, for example, FREEDOMEVPNConnection2.

 FREEDOME VPN should now be able to form the VPN connection.